 Simon Šuster

-I'm a self-employed researcher in Natural Language Processing (NLP), and I'm currently based in Slovenia.
-I primarily work for the ARC Training Centre in Cognitive Computing for Medical Technologies at the University of Melbourne, where I've been previously employed as a research fellow.
-I do most of my current research together with Karin Verspoor and Tim Baldwin.
-Previously, I was a postdoc at the Computational Linguistics & Psycholinguistics Research Center (CLiPS) of the University of Antwerp, headed by Walter Daelemans.
+I'm an Natural Language Processing (NLP) Scientist at Textgain, currently based in Slovenia.
+In my previous position, I worked as a research fellow for the ARC Training Centre in Cognitive Computing for Medical Technologies at the University of Melbourne, together with Karin Verspoor and Tim Baldwin.
+Prior to that, I was a postdoc at the Computational Linguistics & Psycholinguistics Research Center (CLiPS) of the University of Antwerp, headed by Walter Daelemans.
 I completed my PhD at the University of Groningen, advised by Gertjan van Noord and Ivan Titov.
 In a distant past, I was a master student in the LCT program and obtained my university degree in translation studies in Slovenia.

-My research interests include natural language understanding with neural models, application of NLP in specialised domains like medicine, incorporating inductive bias into representation learning, and ethics for NLP/AI.
+My professional interests include real-world NLP applications in specialised domains, such as medicine, and in multilingual contexts.
+I'm also particularly drawn to exploring the intersection of NLP/AI with the humanities and ethics.
 I co-advised (to completion) two MSc students (Siyang Wang and Fan Ye, both medical NLP at the University of Melbourne) and two PhD students (University of Antwerp): Madhumita Sushil on interpretability and document representation learning, and Pieter Fivez on lexical normalization and modeling of lexical variability.
 I'm currently supervising a student at the University of Ljubljana on detecting misleading reporting in scientific literature using LLMs.

 Publications